detjensrobert/homework-2020-fall/ps110/bill-of-rights/ps110-bill-of-rights-annotated.md

 $\pagebreak$

-- **Attorney**: Citizens have the right to an attorney to represent them in a court of law.
+- **Attorney**: Citizens shall have the right to an attorney to represent them in a court of law.

   An attorney would allow a citizen to be advised on whether or not it would be in their interest to answer when they are questioned, as well as allowing the citizen to present their case in a clear manner to ensure that the trial will be fair.